saltant-org/saltant/README.md

 #### Executable tasks

-+ a command to run
++ an executable command to run
 + a set of environment variables to consume from the host machine
 + a set of argument names for which task instances must provide values
 + a set of default values for the above argument names